xresende/msxdis/README.md

 Disassembler for MSX

 ## Generate MSX BIOS assembler file
-Simply run target `msxbios` from Makefile, as in
+Copy a `EXPERT10.ROM`file to the repo folder and simply run target `msxbios` from Makefile:

 ```
 make msxbios